-General Eligibility Criterion
+General Eligibility Criteria for NEET

 • The candidate should have cleared 10+2 or its equivalent exam with Physics, Chemistry and Biotechnology/ Biology and English.

 • Minimum percentage for appearing for the exam is:

 • Those appearing for the qualifying examination may also apply.
 They shall be required to produce the passing certificates at the time of appearing for the first round of counselling.

 • Marks obtained in maths will not be considered for admission to MBBS/BDS courses.